 6. Co-authored entries are allowed to enter.
 If one of the authors is a current ACFW member, then the entry can be submitted for the member entry fee.
 Both authors must be unpublished in fiction.

 7. In any category, if fewer than seven (7) entries are received, the category shall be dissolved and the entrant’s alternate choice category noted on their submission will be used.
 The author is responsible for choosing the appropriate category for their entry.

 8. Previous winning entries of the First Impressions are not eligible to be entered in this year’s contest.
 Manuscripts which have previously placed in the final round or won the Genesis Contest are not eligible.

-9. The manuscript should not contain profanity, graphic sex, gratuitous violence, or other objectionable material, and must be consistent with a traditional interpretation of Scripture.
+9. The manuscript should conform to a traditionally accepted understanding of Scripture and Christian world view.
 The ACFW Executive Board may order the disqualification of submissions not meeting this requirement.

 10. Manuscripts do not have to be complete in order to enter First Impressions.